The Sydney Gazette: Discontinuation of long s

-When the newspaper first began publishing in 1803 the use of the long s was still in usage by published books and newspapers across English speaking countries.
+When the newspaper first began publishing in 1803 the use of the long s was still in use by books and newspapers across English speaking countries.

 The masthead (known as a nameplate in American English) last used the long s on the edition on Sunday 17 June 1804, reading as:THE SYDNEY GAZETTE And New South Wales AdvertiſerThe next week's edition on the Sunday 24 June 1804 introduced a new masthead with the modern s, reading as:THE Sydney Gazette AND NEW SOUTH WALES ADVERTISERThe articles within the newspaper, however, continued to use the long s for just over eight more years with declining usage.
 The apparent last edition that used the long s was on 27 June 1812, reading as:ON SALE, at reduced Prices, for Ready Money, the valuable Inveſtment, imported per Brig Eagle, Captain McLardie; conſiſting of sugar by the bag; Souchong Tea by the cheſt, weight 82lbs; coarſe Calico by the bale; coarſe Gurrahs by the ditto; fine India Prints by the ditto; Bengal Boots and Shoes; beſt Dara Soap in hogſheads; Bourbon Coffee by the bag; and a Quantity of empty Gunny Bags.
 Application to be made to Mr. Robert Campbell, jun. at his Office, No. 15, Hunter- ſtreet, Sydney.The next edition on 4 July 1812 has no articles that use it and later editions appear to be the same.